MicrosoftEdge/MSEdge/README.md

 3. We’ll make a public announcement via blog post so that the external community of people interested will have a transparent view of our strategy change.
 4. We’ll post this document to GitHub so any interested developer or web-community member can read about our plans directly.

+Whilst that we're also going to release the EdgeHTML rendering engine as open-source, just as we did with the ChakraCore.

 We invite your comments, advice, and feedback as we begin to engage with you on the Chromium project!